 - Incontinence

-Note: A risk diagnosis is not evidenced by signs and symptoms as the problem has not yet occurred.
-Nursing interventions are aimed at prevention.
+A risk diagnosis is not evidenced by signs and symptoms as the problem has not yet occurred and the goal of nursing interventions is aimed at prevention.

 Assessment: